 The smaller buildings make up about 15% of overall campus square footage, which can be difficult to monitor due to lack of visibility on our remote systems.

-SWARM, or Small Workplace Air and Remote Monitoring, aims to increase smaller buildings' visibility and be more involved in ECO's inclusive effort in energy efficiency campus-wide.
+SWARM, or Small Workplace Automation and Remote Monitoring, aims to increase smaller buildings' visibility and be more involved in ECO's inclusive effort in energy efficiency campus-wide.

 What's all the buzz about?

 In the summer of 2017, the Energy Conservation Office started looking into a project that would allow HVAC and electricity usage monitoring of smaller campus buildings.

 - Improve the comfort of the people using the building,

 - Learn more about the building's use patterns and needs, and

 - Trim energy waste when the building's vacant.